graphprotocol/docs/pages/en/studio/billing.mdx

 ### Multisig Users

-Multisigs are smart-contracts that can exist only on the network they have been created, so if you created one on Ethereum Mainnet - it will only exist on Mainnet.
+Multisigs are smart contracts that can exist only on the network they have been created, so if you created one on Ethereum Mainnet - it will only exist on Mainnet.
 Since our billing uses Polygon, if you were to bridge GRT to the multisig address on Polygon the funds would be lost.

 To overcome this issue, we created [a dedicated tool](https://multisig-billing.thegraph.com/) that will help you deposit GRT on our billing contract (on behalf of the multisig) with a standard wallet / EOA (an account controlled by a private key).